Y4hL/Python-Gmail-Module/README.md

 # Python-Gmail-Module
-Easily Send Mails with attachments and read mails with attachments
+Easily Send and Receive Mails with Python
+Conveniently Send and Download Attachements

 ## Setup

 [SMTP Login](https://myaccount.google.com/lesssecureapps) method is not enabled by default.